Happy 2020, Fonolo Followers!

 NY state alone has lost more than 40,000 call center jobs since ’06, and they continue to disappear across North America, with the TTEC center closure in Fredericton, ServiCom’s call center closure in Nova Scotia, and Macy’s exit from Tempe, AZ all in the last month.
-Although the industry will inevitably evolve, the fact remains that hundreds of jobs are on the line; Some states are acting to protect their local contact center industry, and others are not.
+Although the industry will inevitably evolve, the fact remains that hundreds of jobs are on the line; Some states are acting and others are not.

 The gist: Several trends are poised to make a significant impact on contact centers in 2020.
 This industry report explores key areas that are sure to shake up the industry.
 You can download a copy here, on the house.

 New in Technology

 A.I., Carumba!
 We all remember Mel, Pace’s “world-first digital concierge.”
 Well, others are jumping on this bandwagon because, hey, AI can’t stop, won’t stop.
 Samsung’s STAR Labs is the latest to create artifical intelligence avatars that could potentially strut their customer service stuff.

 But these bots aren’t the usual suspects: Instead of spitting out answers you’d likely find on a Q&A or Google results page, Samsung’s latest iterations are of a more human variety, the Bladerunner type, blurring the line between human and machine.